This page contains: General Trial Format; Trial Details; Competitor Details; Site Details; and Crew Details.

 - The Site Wrangler roves inside the competition field: ensuring that the competitors on site know where they need to be; ensuring the waiting competitors stay well clear of the competition rings; ensuring that completed competitors exit the property when they have completed their runs; generally answering questions on what is happening and where to find things.

-- The Trials Secretary / Scorekeeper works in or near the shed.
-They will process trial results, and work with competitors to safely provide them with ribbons and rosettes if they so choose.
+- The Trial Director works near the shed.
+They will work with competitors to safely provide them with ribbons and rosettes if they so choose.
 Please wear a mask while picking up ribbons.

 The ONLY competitors allowed on site at any time are the competitors assigned to the current time slot, and the competitors awaiting the start of their time slot.
 Competitors may not set up tents, they should car-crate their dogs and sit in their cars to the extent possible (depending on the needs of the dogs and the weather).
 No guests, spectators or videographers are allowed, competitors only.